clearloop/clearloop.github.io/posts/2024-10-28-wasm-to-evm-bytecode.md

 ## 1. What is Zink?

-[Zink](https://github.com/zink-lang/zink) is a rustic smart contract langauge for EVM, it uses WebAssembly (WASM) as an intermediate format before generating EVM bytecode.
+[Zink](https://github.com/zink-lang/zink) is a rustic smart contract language for EVM, it uses WebAssembly (WASM) as an intermediate format before generating EVM bytecode.

 ### 1.1.
 Why using WASM ?